-- Thirty-one states still allow renewals of grandmothered plans.
+- Thirty-two states still allow renewals of grandmothered plans.

 - Four states would allow renewals but no longer have any grandmothered plans in the individual market.

-- Fifteen states are not allowing renewals of grandmothered plans.
+- Fourteen states and DC did not allow renewals of grandmothered plans.

 If your current health insurance policy is not grandfathered but was in effect prior to 2014, your plan is considered a transitional, or “grandmothered” policy.
 These plans are not fully ACA-compliant, and were purchased between March 23, 2010 – when the ACA was signed into law – and October 1, 2013 (in some states, policies purchased through December 31, 2013, are considered grandmothered).

 Open enrollment for ACA-compliant 2018 health coverage ran from November 1, 2017, to December 15, 2017, although there were extensions and special enrollment periods that applied in many states after that deadline.
 But if you’re still covered under a plan you had prior to 2014, and your insurer has let you renew it for 2018, you haven’t yet had to do anything during any of the ACA open enrollment periods.
 And you may be able to keep your plan in 2019 as well.

 There are still hundreds of thousands of people who have coverage under a grandfathered or grandmothered individual health plan, although these plans cannot be sold to new enrollees (in the individual market, nobody can join a grandmothered or grandfathered plan unless they become a dependent of a person who already has coverage under one of these plans; for employer-sponsored plans, new employees can be added to existing grandmothered or grandfathered plans).